Daniela-fab/healthcare-data-analysis/README.md

 5. How do billing amounts differ by diagnosis, insurance provider and admission type?
 6. How do test results differ by diagnosis and age group?

-## Key insights
+## Key Findings

+- The original dataset contained 55,500 records.
+After removing duplicate rows, 54,966 records were analyzed.
-- The dataset contains patients across a wide range of ages.
+- The dataset does not contain missing values.
+- Patients’ ages range from 13 to 89 years.
+The age distribution is relatively even, with the most frequent age group being 61–70 years.
-- Gender distribution is relatively balanced.
+- Gender distribution is almost balanced, with a very similar number of male and female patients.
-- Diagnoses appear in comparable frequencies.
+- Medical conditions are distributed very evenly across the dataset.
+Arthritis is the most frequent condition, but the differences between diagnoses are small.
+- Diagnoses do not show a strong difference by gender or age group.
+- The average billing amount is similar across medical conditions, insurance providers, and admission types.
+The highest average billing amount is associated with Obesity, Medicare, and Elective admissions, but the differences are small.
+- The average length of hospitalization is approximately 15.5 days.
-- Hospital stay length differs depending on diagnosis and admission type.
+- Hospital stay length does not differ substantially by diagnosis or admission type.
-- Billing amounts vary across diagnoses, insurance providers and admission types.
+- A noticeably higher number of patients stayed exactly 30 days, which may indicate that 30 days is an upper limit in the dataset.
+- Test results are relatively balanced across medical conditions and age groups.
+- Overall, the dataset appears to be highly balanced, which may indicate a synthetic or artificially generated dataset.

 ## Project status
 The data cleaning and exploratory data analysis are completed.